![]() |

 After watching The Shawshank Redemption, I read the novel Rita Hayworth and Shawshank Redemption from the collection Different Seasons.
 Calling it an incredible book would be an understatement.
 For me, it is one of Stephen King’s greatest works.
 After reading it, I realized that I like King’s books much better when they are not trying to scare the living daylights out of me.
 This thought was reinforced when I read his ‘Green Mile', in my opinion another gem of a book.
 But let’s leave that for another day…

 At the end of my review lies a plea to go and watch this movie.
-If you like it, then welcome to the club but if you don't, then we would need to have a serious talk about that 😄
+If you love it, then welcome to the club but if you don't, then I don't think we could ever be friends 😄

 My rating for this movie is,